St. Francis Hospital Fast Facts

 An Innovator in Healthcare

 - St. Francis Hospital is a leader in Transcatheter Aortic Valve Replacement (TAVR) and was one of the first hospitals in the U.S. to implant the Medtronic CoreValve.
+To date, St. Francis has performed over 1,600 TAVR procedures, the highest volume on Long Island and one of the largest volumes in the U.S.

 - The Hospital was the first on Long Island to use the Diamondback 360 orbital atherectomy, an advanced technique for opening severely calcified coronary arteries, and the first on Long Island to implant the St. Jude Nanostim leadless pacemaker.